Midlife set me on an emotional roller coaster – I knew something needed to change

 A Health Scare

-After hip surgery, I looked at my health in a new way.
-I had always been healthy and now realized I could not take that for granted.
-I vowed to take care of myself in an even more significant way, and never put my health, mental or physical, behind any other obligations.
+After hip surgery, I was grateful to resume an active lifestyle and appreciated my health in a new way.
+I realized I could not take it for granted and vowed to take care of myself in an even more significant way, and never put my health, mental or physical, behind any other obligations.

 The Wisdom of Menopause

-Confusion, sadness and anger were all common, she said.
+I also did some reading about midlife and menopause.
+I learned that for many women, midlife was the most significant period of emotional upheaval since the teen years.
+It wasn’t just me!
+Confusion, sadness and anger are all common, apparently.
 How had I never heard that before?
 The women I knew were talking about hot flashes and sleep disruption, not their emotions, other than maybe some irritability.
-Meanwhile I felt like midlife was shaking me by the shoulders, trying to get me to pay attention.

-As far as I can tell, they also enable us to be great purveyors of the smooth over.
+I learned that our hormones drive us to be caretakers when we are of childbearing age.
+It’s not a fair fight; we want to care for everyone.
+And I’d venture a guess that those same hormones enable us to be great purveyors of the smooth over.
 We are able to push our own needs aside to keep everyone happy and hold it all together.

 I realized what I was feeling was more complicated than deciding between freelance or traditional employment.
-I needed to recover some of the autonomy that many women willingly lose as we become enmeshed in family life – in mothering, if we have children, and more broadly, being caretakers.
+I needed to recover some of the autonomy that I had lost.
+I, like many women, had willingly enmeshed my identity in my family life — in mothering and being a caretaker.
 I needed to differentiate myself, but how?

 A Midlife Trip to India

 In the fall of 2017, I had the chance to go on a trip to India – without my family.
 Visiting India had long been a dream, one I had missed out on in my 20’s when I had last travelled in Asia.
-After initially deciding it would be too hard on my family to leave for almost three weeks, I decided to go (with their enthusiastic encouragement).
+After initially deciding it would be too hard on my family to leave for almost three weeks, I decided to go, with their encouragement.

 That trip was incredible for many reasons.
 India was fascinating and beautiful, yes.
 But more importantly, with my usual obligations 12 time zones away, I had the time and mental space to remember how it felt to be Susan.
 Just Susan.
 Not mom, wife, daughter, or volunteer.
 And it felt AMAZING.

-Home from India and with a new appreciation for my health, and the ways that I was changing in midlife, the penny dropped.
+Home from India, the penny dropped.
 I had been trying to figure out how my passions and career goals might best squeeze into my family life, with minimal disruption to everyone else.

 I had to ask myself a new question: If I could create a life I loved, what would it look like?
 And what would have to change to make room for it?
 These are not easy questions, when you are married with children.
 Whether my dreams would be convenient for everyone else, had to be irrelevant, for now at least.